SUPPORT GROUP INFO:

 Support groups are facilitated by trauma-informed, confidential advocates and all groups are free of charge.

 Complete this interest form or call the HAVEN helpine at 603-994-7233

 What if the group I want isn’t currently available?

-If the group that interests you is not currently available, please call the HAVEN hotline at 603-994-7233, indicate which group you are interested in, and ask to be called back when it is next scheduled.
+If the group that interests you is not currently available, please complete this interest form or call the HAVEN helpline at 603-994-7233 and indicate which group you are interested in.

-The classes are taught by Yoga In Action instructors Rochelle Jewell, E-RYT (Kripalu Certified Yoga Teacher) and Sarah Sherman, RYT.
-Both instructors are trained in Trauma Informed Yoga techniques.
+The yoga sessions will be taught by Michelle from Yoga In Action.
 HAVEN Advocates are present at each class and are available to provide additional support throughout the program.